vineyardkoeln/churchtools-api/README.md

 Access the API for [ChurchTools][1] at [https://api.churchtools.de/][3] in an object-oriented way that integrates nicely with modern PHP projects via Composer.

+The API v2 which uses the new (2019) REST api can be found in the README_API2.md.

 Free software (both as in free beer *and* free speech) by [Vineyard Köln][2], licensed under Apache 2.0

 [1]: https://church.tools/